dwp/dataworks-aws-ingest-consumers/README.md

 #### Number of containers seen in time period

-For a stable system, should always be the ESC main clusters desired_tasks, to match the partitions in the broker.
+For a stable system, should always be a whole fraction of the partitions in the upstream broker, as configured in the locals.tf.

    ```
   # k2hb number of containers seen in time period